 At Barnstormer there is truly something for everyone.
 This is a risk, a calculated risk, but if done right, it can pay off in the end.
 If a winery has “something for everyone,” and you never know who will show up wanting to taste, they’re bound to attract and develop a diverse following of people with many different tastes and preferences.
 The opposite approach is focusing on two or three varietals.
 Barnstormer is narrowing its focus down to Riesling, Cabernet Franc, Blaufränkisch, and Syrah.

 For me, personally, the reds stand out at Barnstormer.
 In a region known for Riesling – and deservedly so – it’s a welcome approach to have the reds be a strength, in addition to the white wine options.
-Don’t get me wrong, I think the current vintage of Gewürztraminer (2017) is very good, as is the Riesling; but, the Blaufränkisch, Cabernet Franc (both the regular and reserve), the Departure “Bordeaux” blend, previously the Syrah (next vintage is out soon!), and the Cabernet Sauvignon are all very good across the board.
+Don’t get me wrong, I think the Gewürztraminer is very good, as is the Riesling; but, the Blaufränkisch, Cabernet Franc (both the regular and reserve), the Departure “Bordeaux” blend, the Syrah, and the Cabernet Sauvignon are all very good across the boards.
 I’m quite picky with Meritage/Bordeaux blends, and Cabernet Sauvignon as well, but these are, of course, cool climate reds – vibrant, energetic, lighter bodied overall, more acid, beautifully balanced and structured with sufficient tannins challenging the acidity and fruit.
 The current vintage Blaufränkisch, one of my favorite red varietals, is a show-stopper, too.

 Barnstormer is exciting to me.
-Yes, they’ve only been open five years, but their approach – working with experts/consultants – has proven to work quite well.
+Yes, they’ve on the newer side, but their approach – working with experts/consultants – has proven to work quite well.
 What’s more; I’m encouraged to see where they’ll be in years down the line, especially considering the current quality they’ve demonstrated.
 There are only a handful of (Finger Lakes) wineries who are known well outside of the Finger Lakes.
 In the future, as Barnstormer continues to grow, I can see them developing into one of those wineries and producers who are known nationally and possibly internationally – that’s what excites me – the future of the Finger Lakes here at our fingertips, and they’re already doing it very well!

 Interested in visiting Barnstormer?
 Learn more about stopping in for a wine tasting here.